malekabdelkader/drivers-map-tracker/README.md

 Track Drivers positions on map in real time and show driver name and details from the map in the list of drivers .

-this project is using a javascript library for vector maps on the Web.
+N.B: this project is using a javascript library for vector maps on the Web.
+N.B: drivers coordiantes and destinations are mocked
 ## Getting Started
     Required : Node.js Runtime enivrement
+## How to use :

+* Hover on driver card to show tooltip with the driver name in the map .
+* Click on the driver card to move the map center to the driver's position
+* Search for drivers by name in the search bar , a tooltip under all driver with searched char appears
+* Click on Marker in the map to show driver details

 ### Packages

 * Redux : state management system (Not recomended for small projects)